wzdf1982/DetectSyntax/readme.md

 History
 -------
+2012-03-23

+* Added rule type of 'binary' which builds a shebang regexp for the user.

 2012-03-22

 * Check to make sure the syntax file exists before trying to set it.
 [Closes #3, thanks tito]